Campus Post Office

 - The Goucher College campus Post Office receives all incoming mail and packages from the United States Post Office for students, faculty, and staff.

-- USPS packages for faculty/ staff members will be delivered with the normal delivery route.
+- USPS packages for faculty/staff members will be delivered with the normal delivery route to building mailrooms (or to indivual suites in Dorsey Center).
 If a faculty or staff member’s location is not part of the normal delivery route, he/she is responsible for picking up their package from the campus Post Office.

 Faculty/Staff packages should be addressed as:

 First Name Last Name

 - Use interoffice envelopes for campus mail.
 Call the campus Post Office for a free supply of interoffice envelopes.